aryanbond007/placement/README.md

 # Placement Cell App

 ## Introduction
+The "Placement Cell App" facilitates the management of the placement process :
+Student Management: Allows administrators to add, edit, and manage student profiles, including academic information and skills

+Interview Scheduling: Provides functionality to schedule interviews for students with potential employers or recruiters.

+Job Application Portal: Offers a platform to browse job openings and submit applications.

+Placement Process Management: Helps administrators track the progress of the placement process, including the number of students placed, pending interviews, and job offers

 Creating a **Placement Cell App** to maintain a database of all the student interviews.
 It is built using MongoDB, ExpressJS, EJS, Express-Partials-Layouts, GulpJs, Vanilla JS & implements RestFul CRUD APIs along with CRUD Operations.
 This web application helps students to store following details: